 Tests and treatments

-The epidural is a very efficient way to alleviate pain during labour.
-The anaesthesiologist injects local anaesthetic around the nerves at the level of the spinal cord.
+To perform spinal anaesthesia or an epidural, the anaesthesiologist injects local anaesthetic around the nerves in the spinal cord.
 The nerves are responsible for transmitting pain signals to the brain.
 The administered medication blocks these pain signals.

 The anaesthetised site